 Paying Statutory Sick Pay (SSP)

-A number of measures have been announced.
-All employees who self-isolate will be able to claim SSP and, as a temporary measure, SSP claims can be made from Day 1 rather than Day 4 of illness.
+Under the original scheme, all employees who self-isolate will be able to claim SSP and, as a temporary measure, SSP claims can be made from Day 1 rather than Day 4 of illness.
 Employees who are caring for someone who is self-isolating will also be able to claim SSP on this basis.

 Coronavirus Job Retention Scheme